There can be few more aptly named theatre companies than Lost Text/Found Space - The Times

 Lost Text/Found Space make site-based performances in hidden spaces for adventurous audiences.

-We work in unique, found spaces with notable lost texts, bringing unheard voices from the past to the present.
+We work in unique, found spaces with lost texts, bringing unheard voices from the past to the present.
 We create layered performances which are multi-sensory, engaging and playful.
 We also work with local community partners and aim to create exceptional accessibly priced performances for Peckham's community.

 Lost Text/Found Space is the creative collaboration of director Rebecca McCutcheon, designer Talulah Mason, producer Emily Briselden-Waters and dancer/performer Flora Wellesley-Wesley.